 Most parents wonder at times if their child is growing and developing like other children the same age.
 Growing and developing are your child’s most important jobs.
 Sometimes a new baby or toddler does not seem to be developing as you might expect.
 Remember, each child develops differently.
 Here are some guidelines that may assist you in the decision to seek help: MI Alliance for Families or Milestone Moments.
-To view a printable PDF document in a new window, click here.
+Printable PDF document version.

 How do you get help?

-Any parent or professional can refer a child to Early On ® by calling either Nicol Timo @(989) 343-2202 or Michele Cochrane @ (989) 275-9537.
+Any parent or professional can refer a child to Early On ® by calling either the statewide referral number 1-800-EARLYON or Michele Cochrane at (989) 275-9537.
 If you are concerned that your child is not developing typically, or if your child has been diagnosed with a health condition that will affect his or her development, Early On is there to help you.